syncfusion-content/blazor-docs/blazor/signature/open-save.md

 ## Save with Background

-The Signature component saves the signature with its background by using the [`SaveWithBackground`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfSignature.html#Syncfusion_Blazor_Inputs_SfSignature_SaveWithBackground) property.
-Its default value is true.
+The [`SaveWithBackground`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfSignature.html#Syncfusion_Blazor_Inputs_SfSignature_SaveWithBackground) property is used to saves the signature with its background and its default value is true.
+So, by default the signature is saved with its background.

 In the following sample, the background color is set as ‘rgb(103, 58, 183)’ and save with background as true.